SoftUni-Internal/interactive-content/EN/05-SOLID/03-Open-Closed-Principle.md

 - Inheritance / Abstraction

-As we did in the example we canlevel up an abstraction, giving asolution to our current problem,this way we will be able to keepthe **OCP**
+As we did in the example we can level up an abstraction, giving a solution to our current problem,this way we will be able to keep the **OCP**

 - Design Patterns

-When we need to solve any designproblems, we can look up thecommon design patterns.
+When we need to solve any design problems, we can check the common design patterns for a tested solution.

-They have tested solutions, whichgive us an abstract way to solvea given problem.
+They have tested solutions, which will give us an abstract way to solve a given problem.
-The ones that can help us keep the **Open-Close-Principle** are:
+Few of the ones that can help us keep the **Open-Close-Principle** are:
    - Template Method Pattern
    - Strategy Pattern
    - Decorator Pattern